- About the hearings

 - The Lay Applicant is responsible for presenting the case to the Tribunal.
 This involves providing witness statements and documents, preparing bundles of documents and telling the Tribunal about the case at an oral hearing.
 The Lay Applicant may have to ask witnesses questions and cross-examine the Respondent solicitor and witnesses called to give evidence on her behalf.
 The Tribunal reaches a decision on the evidence it reads and hears.

-- Please note that the application must be in the form of Form 1 of the Schedule to the SDPR.
+- Please note that the application must be in the prescribed form available on the website.
 It must be supported by a statement setting out the allegations and the facts and matters supporting the application and each allegation contained in it.
 The statement must contain a Statement of Truth and be signed and dated.
-The application, the statement and any documents exhibited to them must be sent to the Tribunal with five additional copies and a further copy for every second or further respondent.
+The application, the statement and any documents exhibited to them must be sent to the Tribunal with three additional copies and a further copy for every second or further respondent.

 - The statement of truth should read as follows:I believe that the facts stated in this witness statement are true' and be followed by the signature of the person making the application and the date.